 GMAT Test Secrets?
-8 things you need to know…
+8 tips to know…

 which I totally can’t prove about the GMAT test – Part 1

 Hi boys and girls, I usually focus on things that are factual in my posts, but today I’m doing to do something a little different.
 The following observations have helped me navigate the GMAT test.
 Though they’re not facts… but rather unproven opinions of mine.
 If you’ve been reading my posts, you know I’ve been dancing with the GMAT devil for over a decade now.
-And, I’ve put together a nugget or two I want to share with you here in a two part post.
+And, I’ve put together a nugget or two I want to share with you here in a two-part post.
 With a caveat: I cannot prove any of these things beyond a doubt, this is not a scientific study.
 But, the info here has helped me navigate the vagaries of the test, and will help you too.